jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Create a repository
 ~~~~~~~~~~~~~~~~~~~

-Create a new repository for your extension.
-For example, on
+Create a new repository for your extension (see, for example, the
-`GitHub <https://help.github.com/articles/create-a-repo/>`__.
+`GitHub instructions <https://help.github.com/articles/create-a-repo/>`__.
 This is an
 optional step but highly recommended if you want to share your
 extension.